gorhill/uBlock/CONTRIBUTING.md

 ### What to include

+#### Always include a URL!

+Even if the issue "occurs everywhere."
+This is so important it deserves its own header.

+---

-To help us diagnose and fix the problem, please always, always include the following in your report:
+To help us diagnose and fix the problem, please *always, always* include the following in your report:

 * A clear list of steps to reproduce the problem
-  * **Always include a URL**, _even_ if "it happens everywhere".
+  * Again, **always include a URL**, _even_ if "it happens everywhere".
 * Symptoms of the issue
   * Describe what you observe and consider broken behavior; this is what we'll be looking for after executing the steps
   * Example: video doesn't start playing, page layout broken